 Accessing GP appointments

-Patients registered at any Telford and Wrekin GP practice are able to access routine appointments:
+Patients registered at any Telford and Wrekin GP practice are able to access additional appointments outside the normal 8.00am-6.30pm weekday opening hours.:

 Many GP practices offer online services where you may also pre-book an appointment, however you are only able to do this if you are registered for online services.
 If you have not already registered please collect your letter (Patient Access Form) from your GP practice.
 Once you have obtained this, please click on the link below and follow the instructions to complete your online services registration.
 Once registered you will be able to book or cancel appointments and request repeat prescriptions online.